 Drawing on over 30 years of experience at top-positions in the private sector as well as her time as the U.S. Secretary of Commerce, Pritzker illuminates what lies ahead for the global economy and how to develop a strategic plan for economic growth.
 From anxiety surrounding technology’s impact on the workforce, to the importance of global trade agreements and uncertain tax policies, Pritzker dives into the world’s most pressing and complex economic issues, providing a roadmap for leaders across industries and identifying underlying trends before they are headline news.
 Serving as the country’s chief commercial advocate at the Department of Commerce—where she facilitated over $23 billion in foreign direct investment to the U.S. and served as the administration’s point person on the digital economy—and as the Founder and Chairman of a global private investment firm, Pritzker tackles the economy from the perspective of both the board room and the situation room, sharing firsthand experience and sharp policy analysis to highlight a path forward.

 A renowned entrepreneur who has developed a variety of businesses across industries from the ground up and a former chair of the Presidential Ambassadors for Global Entrepreneurship program, Pritzker reveals top business-building strategies to encourage growth and innovation.
-From cyber risk management to skills training and more, Pritzker highlights workforce trends and the latest technological developments, Pritzker takes a pragmatic, solutions-based approach to how businesses can create a strategic plan to proactively grow and stay ahead of the competition, and prepare to succeed in a technological future.
+From cyber risk management to skills training and more, Pritzker highlights workforce trends and the latest technological developments to offer a pragmatic, solutions-based approach for businesses to create a strategic plan to proactively grow, stay ahead of the competition, and prepare to succeed in a technological future.

 A Seat at the Table: Female Leadership in Business